Xaleed/Pytorch/README.md

 # PyTorch
 PyTorch is an open-source machine learning framework.
 It is a Python-based scientific computing package that uses the power of graphics processing units (GPUs) and deep learning techniques to provide maximum flexibility and speed.
-You can install PyTorch via pip and start using it on your local machine.
 [You can find more information about PyTorch on their official website](https://pytorch.org/).
 In this post, I’ll write about how to implement a simple linear regression model using PyTorch.
-I believe that in order to find answers to all the questions that arise when implementing a model with some packages in a programming language, you need to understand the theory behind what that package does.
-This knowledge can help you understand how the model works and how to optimize it for better performance.
-So, let’s talk about performing a linear regression model with PyTorch and answer some questions about it.
+I believe that in order to find answers to all the questions that arise when implementing a model with some packages in a programming language, you need to know a little about the theory behind what that package does.
+With this perspective, let’s talk about performing a linear regression model with PyTorch and answer some questions about it.
 ## Table of contents
 * [Motivation](#Motivation)
 * [import libraries](#import-libraries)